Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-For some women, making certain changes in their diet seems to reduce symptoms:
+For some women, making certain changes in their diet seems to reduce symptoms.
+These changes include:

-Talk with your health care provider about taking nutritional supplements.
+Talking with your healthcare provider about taking nutritional supplements.

 Frequent exercise can help control your symptoms.
-Try to exercise at least 3 times a week.
+Try to exercise about 2 hours and 30 minutes a week.
 Doing so can help relieve pain, including cramps.
-Nonimpact choices may offer the most symptom relief.
+Nonimpact activities may offer the most symptom relief.
 Try walking, swimming, or biking.

-Many women with endometriosis have pain during intercourse.
-To increase comfort, you may want to try new positions for sex.
+Many women with endometriosis have pain during sex.
+To increase comfort, you may want to try new positions.
 Some times of the month may be better than others.
-Also, talk with your partner about other ways you can be intimate.
+Also talk with your partner about other ways you can be intimate.
 Massage might be a good option for both of you.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |